Protesters continue calls for resignation; Northam says he needs more time

 On Saturday, Cox and House Republicans issued a statement that said Northam’s “ability to lead and govern is permanently impaired and the interests of the Commonwealth necessitate his resignation.”

-There have been many other calls for Northam to resign, ranging from former Virginia governors to the Virginia Democratic Party to Richmond Mayor Levar Stoney.
+, ranging from former Virginia governors to the Virginia Democratic Party to Richmond Mayor Levar Stoney.

 Virginia Democrats posted to social media Saturday that “we made the decision to let Governor Northam do the correct thing and resign this morning - we have gotten word he will not do so.”